When to Drink Apple Cider Vinegar While Intermittent Fasting [Intermittent Fasting Tips]

 There are two key things to consider when using ACV.
 First, it must be diluted.
 Apple cider vinegar on its own can be harsh on your stomach and cause stomach aches.
 Second, opt for the original form.
 This means no capsules or gummy alternatives.
 The studies performed on the benefits of ACV have been done with the LIQUID and ORIGINAL form of apple cider vinegar.
 Not on gummies or capsules.
 This can lead to entirely different results than the ones you are looking to achieve.
 For the full details of why you should stick to the original ACV, check out my video above.

 When Is The BEST Time To Use Apple Cider Vinegar With Intermittent Fasting?

 The studies performed with ACV or vinegar in general have utilized ACV before a meal.
 I view this almost like "priming" your body for the meal.
 Especially when you're looking to pair ACV with Intermittent Fasting, using it prior to your break-fast makes the most sense.
-When you are in a fasted state, you blood glucose levels should be stable as your body uses fat as fuel instead.
-By having the vinegar before your first meal, you're helping to ease your transition from a fasted to a fed state and therefore stabilize the blood glucose level after your first meal.
+When you are in a fasted state, your blood glucose levels should be stable while the body uses fat as fuel.
+By having the vinegar before your first meal, you can help to ease your transition from a fasted to a fed state and therefore stabilize the blood glucose level after your first meal.